-When you’re first getting into photography, most people start off with a point and shoot camera or their smartphone.
+When you’re first getting into photography, most people start off with point and shoot cameras or their smartphone.
 These cameras are undoubtedly capable of producing fantastic results.
 But there comes a time for many people when they want to upgrade to something that’ll give them more creative control.

 In this article, we will give you 14 reasons why a mirrorless camera is better for you.

 A DSLR contains a mirror box, which allows you to see directly through your lens in the viewfinder.
 When you press the shutter button, the mirror flips up to expose the sensor and capture a picture.
 While this is an ingenious design, it makes the DSLR quite bulky and means the camera body contains a lot of delicate moving parts.

 As the name would suggest, a mirrorless camera doesn’t have a mirror.
 Instead, the camera projects everything the sensor is seeing electronically into the viewfinder.
 Yes, it’s really as simple as it sounds!

 Why a Mirrorless Camera?